plone/training/docs/customizing-volto-light-theme/installing-vlt.md

 ### Step 3: Configure Volto Light Theme as the Theme Provider

-To leverage a cohesive set of styles, components, and design patterns that align with Volto’s best practices, you need to set VLT as your theme provider.
+To leverage a cohesive set of styles, components, and design patterns that align with Volto's best practices, you need to set VLT as your theme provider.

 Open the `volto.config.js` file in your `frontend` folder and modify it as shown below: